fre91/Walmart_M5/docs/Data_Transformation_Pipeline_Medium_Article.md

 The `DataPreparation` class serves as the backbone of this pipeline, providing a consistent, chainable interface that makes complex transformations readable and maintainable.
 The combination of lazy evaluation, statistical out-of-stock detection, and sophisticated feature engineering creates a powerful foundation for retail forecasting applications.

 ---

-*The complete codebase and additional documentation can be found in the project repository.
+*The complete codebase and additional documentation can be found in the project repository: https://github.com/fre91/Walmart_M5/tree/main.
 This pipeline was developed for the Walmart M5 forecasting competition and can be adapted for other retail forecasting applications.*